Pollock injures groin, could miss extended time

 The Arizona Diamondbacks are bracing for A.J.
 Pollock to miss extended time after the star center fielder suffered a groin injury Sunday against the Pittsburgh Pirates.

-Pollock said he "felt a little grab" in his right groin while running up the first baseline on a single in the 10th inning Sunday.
+Pollock said he "felt a little grab" in his right groin while running up the first-base line on a single in the 10th inning Sunday.
 He limped to the base and left the game with a trainer shortly after.

 The Diamondbacks said Pollock and fellow outfielder David Peralta, who also exited the extra-inning loss with a glute injury, both will be examined Monday.